Clemapfel/jluna/docs/manual.md

 unsafely printed
 ```

-Though, as discussed before, executing code as strings is fairly slow and not recommended unless unavoidable.
+As discussed before, executing code as strings is fairly slow and not recommended unless unavoidable.

 Just like with `unsafe::call`, no exception forwarding happens during `_eval` and it will return `nullptr` if parsing the string or its execution was unsuccessfull.